-against commuting zone population density.6 The relationship is striking: the higher a city's population density, the greater its potential for remote work.
+The relationship is striking: the higher a city's population density, the greater its potential for remote work.
 In America's densest cities, around 45 percent of local jobs have the potential to be done remotely, corresponding to about 65 percent of the local payroll.
 The difference between the remote work potential in terms of jobs and payroll reveals that jobs that can be done from anywhere also pay higher wages on average.
-In Section B.1 in the Appendix, we confirm that the share of business service workers among the local workforce accounts for the lion's share of the elevated remote work potential of denser cities.
+In Section B.1 in the Appendix, we confirm that the share of business service workers among the local workforce accounts for the the lion's share of the elevated remote work potential of denser cities.

-In summary, business service industries have a very high remote work potential and dominate the economies of big, expensive cities in the US economy.
-These findings provide the initial conditions for our mechanism: as remote work becomes more possible, many business service workers are likely to leave big cities and withdraw demand from local consumer service industries.
+In summary, business service industries have a very high remote work potential and dominate big expensive cities in the US economy.
+These findings provide the initial conditions for our mechanism: as remote work becomes more possible for these workers, some of them are likely to leave big cities and withdraw demand from their local service workers.

-3.2.
-Remote work during the COVID-19 pandemic
+II.2 Remote Work during the COVID-19 Pandemic